RomainPastureau/find_delay/docs/source/examples/delay_audio_files.rst

     delay = find_delay("audio_file.wav", "excerpt.wav", resampling_rate="auto")

 It is also possible to manually set the resampling rate to a lower value, such as 10000 Hz.
 Note that the lower the resampling rate, the lesser accurate the result will be.
+As the cross-correlation relies on the envelopes of the audio files, setting a resampling rate to a value lower than 1000 Hz may not allow to detect any correlation.

 .. code-block:: python